highcharts/highcharts/docs/dashboards/highcharts-component.md

     <script src="https://code.highcharts.com/dashboards/modules/layout.js"></script>
 ```

-Alternatively, you can also use the NPM package.
+Alternatively, you can use the NPM package.

 ```bash
     npm install highcharts
 ```

-Then, import the package and the dedicated plug to connect it to the Dashboards.
+Then, import the package and the dedicated plugin to connect it to the dashboard.

 ```typescript
     import * as Highcharts from 'highcharts';